 When the Achilles tendon becomes ruptured or torn, surgical repair is often necessary.

-Find out the difference between torn and ruptured Achilles tendons in this supplemental post: How Do You Know If Your Achilles Tendon is Torn Or Ruptured?
+Find out the difference between torn and ruptured Achilles tendons in this supplemental post: Is the Achilles Tendon Torn or Ruptured: Symptoms & Treatment of a Rupture vs Tear

 Symptoms of Achilles Tendon Ruptures